kayrus/deploy-vm/README.md

 ./deploy_coreos_cluster.sh 3
 ```

-May require sudo access to add exceptions for SELinux

 `user_data` file works only for CoreOS and contains a template for CoreOS configuration and it configures `etcd2` and `fleet`.

 ## Run other VMs cluster of 3 nodes